DavidHickman/tnris.org/content/markdown/geographic-information-office/2016-04-20-notes-texas-gis-community-meeting-2nd-quarter-2016.md

 ### Since we last met
 #### Richard Wade, State Geographic Information Officer

--	New GIS Solutions Group Page– a web page dedicated to the activities of the [GIS Solutions Group] (https://tnris.org/geographic-information-office/gis-solutions-group/).
+-	New GIS Solutions Group Page– a web page dedicated to the activities of the [GIS Solutions Group](https://tnris.org/geographic-information-office/gis-solutions-group/).

--	New [Lidar 2016-2017 Project Page] (https://tnris.org/2016-lidar-acquisition-project/) – a web page created for project visibility and to attract additional partners for new Lidar in central Texas.
+-	New [Lidar 2016-2017 Project Page](https://tnris.org/2016-lidar-acquisition-project/) – a web page created for project visibility and to attract additional partners for new Lidar in central Texas.

 -	Google Pilot – renewed for 18 additional months to continue analysis and build out processes for receiving new imagery and balancing shared costs for continuation after 9/1/2017.